Stepheny755/ECE244/Lectures/Lecture_18/Lec_18.md

 ## Const Modifier

-Providing protections to X and Y when calling `X+Y`
+We want to provide protections to X and Y when calling `X+Y`

 #### time.cpp
 ```c++